-Ambient temperature: -10 to +40°C

-Ambient humidity: Maximum 85%

-Altitude: Maximum 1,000 m

-Atmosphere: No corrosive or volatile gases, no steam

-Dust-free and well-ventilated area.

-Installation location: Indoor type: Indoors (area with minimal dust, no contact with water)

-Outdoor type: Indoors or outdoors (place where are got wet with common rainwater not but direct heavy wind and rain)

-Waterproof type: Protection class IP65 and IP67

-The product is resistant to water jet from a jet nozzle from any directions.
-The product is not allowed to use under water or high water pressure.

-Maximum 1G vibration
+1 Instantation Loca Ambient temperature: -10 to +40°C Ambient humidity: Maximum 85% Altitude: Maximum 1,000 n n Atmosphere: No corrosive or vo olatile gases, no steam Dust-free, well-ve ntilated area.
+Installation location: Indoor type: Indoors (area with minimal dust, no contact with water) Outdoor type: Indoors or outdoors (place where are got wet with common rainwater not but direct heavy wind and rain) Waterproof type (Protection class IP65/Dust-tight, water jets protection type): A structure that is not adversely affected by water jets from a direction.
+It cannot be used in water or in environments where strong water jets are splashed (high-pressure cleaning) or cleaned with chemicals.
+Waterproof type (Protection class IP67/Dust-tight, immersion protection type): A structure that is submerged in water at the specified water depth and time and is not adversely affected even if water enters.
+It cannot be used in an environment where a strong water jet are splashed (high-pressure cleaning) or cleaned with chemi- cals. vibration: Maximum 1G